Courtney Omell |

 Grade A, AA, B

 The grade on egg cartons is assigned by the USDA and is based on the egg’s interior quality as well as its shell condition.
 Grade AA eggs have thick and firm whites and yolks that are round and defect-free.
 If you look at Grade A eggs, they have similar yolks but their whites may not be as firm.
 Next up is Grade B, which is assigned when the egg’s whites are thinner, the yolks are less round, and the shells have stains.
-Grade B eggs are usually used to make egg products and are not often sold in stores.
+Grade B eggs are usually used to make egg products and aren't often sold in stores.

 Organic Eggs

 The term organic is regulated by the USDA.
-In regard to eggs, it means that the chickens are free-range and fed a 100% organic diet free of hormones, antibiotics, arsenic, and byproducts.
+In regard to eggs, it means that the chickens are free-range and fed a 100% organic diet free of hormones, antibiotics, arsenic, and by-products.
 These eggs must also come from hens that have access to graze outdoors at least 120 days per year.

-Cage Free vs Free Range
+Cage Free

 So what are cage-free eggs?
-Cage-free quite literally means that the hens are not kept in cages.
+Cage-free quite literally means that the hens aren't kept in cages.
 It doesn’t mean, however, that their living facilities are top-notch.
 They could still be in cramped quarters with very little room to live.
-This term is not regulated, so it’s hard to say.
-Free-range hens have access to the outdoors, but whether they’re roaming free in a field or just able to visit a screened-in porch will depend on the facility.
+This term isn't regulated, so it’s hard to say.

-Free Range vs Pasture Raised
+Free Range

 If you prefer your eggs to come from a hen with ample room to roam, pasture-raised eggs are a good option.
 This means that the chickens live outdoors and eat a natural diet of seeds, plants, and insects, which to some result in the best tasting eggs.
-The term is not regulated by the FDA, so check that these eggs are Certified Humane and American Humane Certified.
+The term isn't regulated by the FDA, so check that these eggs are Certified Humane and American Humane Certified.
 If you see this certification, a third party has determined that the hens have a specific amount of pasture land to roam and sufficient natural foods.

 Hormone Free